Ofekgamliel/Trivia-Quiz-Android-client/README.md

-# Trivia-Quiz-Android-client
+# Trivia Quiz Project in JAVA
+>
+## Summary
 The project consists of three parts:
 1. Server - eclipse
-Responsible for communication with the establishment and the client:
+	 - Responsible for communication with the establishment and the client:

 2. Database - mySQL
-   Contains 2 tables: questions and high scores
+	 - Contains 2 tables: questions and high scores
 3. Client - Android studio
-   UI interface for the app
+	 - UI interface for the app

 # Read Me Template